carlonicora/obsidian-rpg-manager/documentation/relationships/index.md

 - Parent
 - Hierarchy

-### Biunivocal
+### Bidirectional
-The `biunivocal` relationships are relationships that live in one `component`, but are read by both component.
+The `bidirectional` relationships are relationships that live in one `component`, but are read by both component.
 This types of relationships should be the more common.
-If both `components` require a specific description for the relationships, both can have a `biunivocal` relationship with each other.
+If both `components` require a specific description for the relationships, both can have a `bidirectional` relationship with each other.

-> The `biunivocal` relationship is read in the other component as a `reverse` relationship with the default description of the component.
+> The `bidirectional` relationship is read in the other component as a `reverse` relationship with the default description of the component.

-### Univocal
+### Unidirectional
-The `univocal` relationship is a relationship that matter exclusively to the `component` in which it is created.
+The `unidirectional` relationship is a relationship that matter exclusively to the `component` in which it is created.
 An example of this is the relationship between two Non-player characters.

-> The `univocal` relationship **does not** create a reverse relationship.
+> The `unidirectional` relationship **does not** create a reverse relationship.

 ### Child
 The `child` relationship define a parent/children relationship (*one to many*).
 The relationship carries, if needed, a description.
 It is important to understand that this type of relationship identify a hierarcy.